kristenlebersole-alt/ai-product-strategy/04-the-contract/golden-dataset.md

   11. Edge: N · Judge: both, IN: Extraction Completeness → OUT: Human Touch Needed
   12. Edge: N · Judge: rule, IN: Rule Duplication → OUT: Review of final Dataset - Adversarial
   13. Edge: N · Judge: rule, IN: Example PDF Contract → OUT: Actual Examples - Proxy of Users
+  14. Edge: N .
+Judge: both, IN: Actual example contract data structure and set from customer provided examples (airlines and travel agency have standards as a base can use)

 Dataset health
 - Total: 13